CodeMaster013/Campaign-lore/README.md

 - Run the app with your preferred development server (e.g., Vite).

 > Note: This project is under development and may not include all features yet.
 For details or to see more files, check the [GitHub repository file browser](https://github.com/CodeMaster013/Campaign-lore)

+## Bugs, Suggestions, And Improvements
+If you have or find any
+- Bugs
+- Suggestions,
+- Possible improvements

+Please open a report in the Issues tab and if you want to do it, open a report and open a PR with your improved version.
+I would love to integrate your feedback and improvements!

 ## Contributors
 I thank all contributors who help me improve and fix my project